Hellboy (franchise): Video games

 A Hellboy video game called Hellboy: Dogs of the Night, developed by Cryo Interactive, was released in 2000 for Microsoft Windows.
 It was ported to PlayStation as Hellboy: Asylum Seeker with David Gasman voicing Hellboy.

 On April 6, 2005, Hellboy director Guillermo del Toro announced on his official site that he had made a deal with the developer Konami to create a new Hellboy video game based on the film version of the character and his world, featuring new monsters, new villains, and a new storyline.
 Herman von Klempt and his war ape Kriegaffe #10 were slated to make appearances.
 On May 9, 2006, it was revealed that the Hellboy game would appear in the summer of 2007, on PlayStation 3, Xbox 360, and PlayStation Portable.
 The game was released in North America on June 24, 2008, with the name Hellboy: The Science of Evil with Ron Perlman reprising his role.
 It is developed by Krome Studios, and published by Konami Digital Entertainment, Inc. As well as single-player campaign where the player gets to play as Hellboy the game also features co-op play, featuring the characters Abe Sapien and Liz Sherman.
 Two additional levels and Lobster Johnson as a playable character (voiced by Bruce Campbell) as DLC were developed but were unreleased.

 A Hellboy video game called Hellboy II: The Golden Army – Tooth Fairy Terror was released for the iPhone by Tuesday Creative on January 14, 2009.

 Hellboy is a playable DLC character in Injustice 2, voiced by Bruce Barker, as part of the "Fighter Pack 2".
 The character was released for download on Tuesday, November 14, 2017.
 He is brought to the Injustice universe by Brainiac who decides to add him to his collection as he is fascinated by Hellboy's human-like mind and personality despite being a demon.
 In his ending, Hellboy escapes from Brainiac's collection and defeats him.
 As a result, he is asked to assist in rounding up local supervillains before eventually returning to the B.P.R.D. but finds his work there unfulfilling and ends up retiring to Africa.

 Hellboy appeared as a playable character in Brawlhalla.

 A Hellboy roguelike video game, titled Hellboy Web of Wyrd, was released on October 18, 2023, by developer Upstream Arcade.
 It is available on Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. Lance Reddick voices the title character and it was one of his final productions prior to his death.
 The game is dedicated in his memory.

-The Heavy from Team Fortress 2 has a cosmetic item based on Hellboy's horns.